-Community members who lived or worked near the New Orleans facility in the past could have been exposed to Libby asbestos from facility emissions, by disturbing or playing on waste rock piles at the site, by disturbing on-site soil, or from direct contact with waste rock brought home for personal use.
+Community members who lived or worked near the New Castle facility in the past could have been exposed to Libby asbestos from facility emissions, by disturbing or playing on on-site waste rock piles, by disturbing on-site soil or from direct contact with waste rock brought home for personal use.
 Very little information is available to verify these community exposures or to quantify their magnitude, frequency, or duration.
 They are therefore considered an indeterminate public health hazard.
-The two potential pathways of greatest concern are (1) plant emissions of Libby asbestos that may have reached downwind residential areas during 1969-1974 (before pollution control equipment was installed) and (2) on-site waste rock piles that may have been accessible to community members, especially children.
-Children who were exposed to asbestos are a population of particular concern because of the length of time the asbestos fibers could remain in their lungs and the long latency period of asbestos-related diseases.
+The two potential pathways of greatest concern are (1) plant emissions of Libby asbestos that may have reached downwind residential areas from 1969 through 1974 (i.e., before emission control equipment was installed) and (2) on-site waste rock piles that may have been accessible to community members, especially children.
+Children who were exposed to asbestos are a particularly sensitive population because of the length of time the asbestos fibers could remain in their lungs and the long latency period of asbestos-related diseases.

 Most community members who live or work near the site now are not being exposed to Libby asbestos from the site.
-Several community exposure pathways that existed while the facility was operating, such as plant emissions and vermiculite and waste rock piles on the site, have been eliminated.
-EPA did not find any evidence of asbestos-contaminated waste rock during a thorough visual inspection of residential and commercial properties adjacent to the site.
-However, not enough information is available to determine whether some individuals may still be exposed to Libby asbestos through direct contact with waste rock taken from the site in the past to use in the community as fill material, driveway surfacing material, or as a soil amendment.
+Several community exposure pathways that existed while the facility was operating, such as plant emissions and on-site vermiculite and waste rock piles, have been eliminated.
+However, not enough information is available to determine whether some individuals may still be exposed to Libby asbestos through direct contact with waste rock used in the community in the past as fill material, driveway surfacing, or as an amendment for soil.